close-dev-team/mobile-close-channel-sdk-android/README.md

 # Quick start

+Stop ⏹!
+Start ▶️ with a sample

+It is recommended to first start with the [Mobile Close Channel SDK Sample](./sample/CloseChannelSample/) which showcases how to use the SDK and the different features it provides.
+It talks to a test environment that can be used to test with.

+When you've done that you can come back to this page to continue the wonderful journey of integrating Close in your own app.

 ## Step 1: Adding the SDK

 To add the SDK to your project follow the steps in this section.